 Current Ben Towne Center trials are listed below.

-The Ben Towne Center is currently conducting a Phase I clinical trial that uses modified autologous T-cells to treat patients with relapsed acute lymphoblastic leukemia (ALL).
-The study is currently enrolling young adults.
-Learn more.
+The Ben Towne Center is currently conducting Phase I and Phase II clinical trials that use a patient's own T cells to treat relapsed or refractory acute lymphoblastic leukemia (ALL).

 T-Cell Therapy for Neuroblastoma

 Seattle Children’s is currently conducting a Phase I clinical trial that uses a patient's own T Cells to treat recurrent or refractory neuroblastoma.
 Learn more.